blobdash/noisya/README.md

 - Install dependencies : `npm i`
 - Create the internal SQLite database : `npm run init-db`
-- Import Tachi seeds and SDVX music_db to the database : `npm run merge-data`
+- Create a `data` folder and copy Tachi seeds and a SOUND VOLTEX `music_db.xml` to it.

-*this requires a `music_db.xml` to be copied to this repository.*

 - Copy the `config.sample.json` to `config.json` and fill it.
 - Deploy slash commands : `npm run deploy-slash`

 ### Run

+For development : `npm run start`.

 You've got a few ways to host this :
 - Create a systemd service with the correct node runtime, working directory and executables.